-Walmart Plus Launched This Week -- Here's What You Need To Know
+Walmart Plus Launched This Week -- Here's What You Need to Know

-Walmart Plus -- Here's What You Need To Know About The New Walmart Delivery Service
+What Is Walmart Plus -- Here's What You Need to Know About the New Walmart Delivery Service

 While originally thought to debut in August, according to a report by Recode, Walmart has delayed the launch of its paid membership service by a few weeks.
 Walmart president and CEO Doug McMillon said they have tested a membership model, reported by Business Insider.
 He added that customers can continue to expect low prices from the retailer.